ring-clojure/ring-defaults/README.md

   A map of options to configure how to find static content.

   - `:files` -
-    A string containing a directory on disk to serve files from.
+    A string or collection of strings containing paths to directories to serve files from.
 Usually the `:resources` option below is more useful.

   - `:resources` -
-    A string containing a classpath prefix.
+    A string or collection of strings containing classpath prefixes.
 This will serve any resources in locations starting with the supplied prefix.

 [1]: https://ring-clojure.github.io/ring/ring.middleware.multipart-params.html